luciodale/arco/README.md

 ```

 Note that `ar/time-to` and `ar/time-sice` accept a `:refresh-rate` key, which indicates the rate at which the react component is re-rendered expressed in milliseconds.

+To cache the vocabulary and intervals a `:memoize-config true` key value pair option can be added to the config map.